-My most recent review for G Style Magazine acts as a love letter of sorts to the FujiFilm X-Pro 3 and how it helped me cope through what was a difficult time for everyone.
+My most recent review for G Style Magazine acts as a love letter of sorts to the FujiFilm X-Pro 3 and how it helped me cope with what was a difficult time for everyone.
 Take a minute to check it out and let me know what you think:

 Excerpt